 - Students will be able to choose and apply appropriate algorithmic methods to solve a problem.

-Required: One approved 3-credit course that meets all IT requirements, or completion of an appropriate combination of courses.
+Required: One approved 3-credit course that meets all IT requirements or an approved sequence of courses that meet all IT requirements.

 *Transfer students may substitute IT 103 for IT 104